gdavidbutler/decisionTableCompiler/README.md

 ## Language Translation

-The pseudocode is designed to map efficiently to machine instructions, using goto for optimal performance.
-The metadata (# E and # R lines) provides all information needed to generate type definitions and function signatures in any target language.
+The CSV pseudocode is designed to be easily parsed by any language with a CSV library.
+The metadata (I and O lines) provides all information needed to generate type definitions and function signatures.

 ### Direct Translation (goto-based)